skeru/libVersioningCompiler/README.md

 The above-mentioned cmake module will export also cmake variables which are useful to build an application that uses libVersioningCompiler, including
 ```
-$LIBVC_INCLUDES   = Include path for the header files of libVersioningCompiler
+$LIBVC_INCLUDE_DIRS   = Include path for the header files of libVersioningCompiler
 $LIBVC_LIBRARIES  = Link these libraries to use libVersioningCompiler
 $LIVC_LIB_DIR     = Extra libraries directories
 $HAVE_CLANG_LIB_COMPILER = Set to true if libVersioningCompiler can have